unicode-org/icu/icu4c/source/samples/readme.txt

 This directory contains sample code using ICU4C routines.
 Below is a short description of the contents of this directory.

-break   - demonstrates how to use BreakIterators in C and C++.

-cal     - prints out a calendar.

-case    - demonstrates how to do Unicode case conversion in C and C++.

 coll    - shows how collation compares strings

-csdet   -  demonstrates using ICU's CharSet Detection API

-date    - prints out the current date, localized.

-datecal - demonstrates how a calendar object provides information

-datefmt - an exercise using the date formatting API

-dtitvfmtsample - shows how date interval format uses predefined skeletons

-dtptngsample - uses DateTimePatternGenerator to create customized date/time pattern

-layout   - demonstrates the ICU LayoutEngine (obsolete)

-legacy   - demonstrates using two versions of ICU in one application (obsolete)

-msgfmt   - demonstrates the use of the Message Format

-numfmt   - demonstrates the use of the number format

-plurfmtsample - uses PluralFormat and Messageformat to get Plural Form

-props    - demonstrates the use of Unicode properties

 strsrch - demonstrates how to search for patterns in Unicode text using the usearch interface.

 translit - demonstrates the use of ICU transliteration

-uciter8 - demonstrates how to leniently read 8-bit Unicode text.

-ucnv     - demonstrates the use of ICU codepage conversion

-udata    - demonstrates the use of ICU low level data routines (reader/writer in 'all' MSVC solution)

-ufortune - demonstrates packaging and use of resources in an application

 ugrep    - demonstrates ICU Regular Expressions.

-uresb    - demonstrates building and loading resource bundles

-ustring  - demonstrates ICU string manipulation functions

 ==